apache/spark/docs/configuration.md

     in bytes.
 This is to avoid a giant request takes too much memory.
 Note this configuration will affect both shuffle fetch and block manager remote block fetch.
-    For users who enabled external shuffle service, this feature can only work when external shuffle service is newer than Spark 2.2.
+    For users who enabled external shuffle service, this feature can only work when external shuffle service is at least 2.3.0.
   </td>
 </tr>
 </table>